Priyanka17-08/java-assign-4/README.md

-# java-assign-4

-# City Library Digital Management System (Java)
+# City Library Digital Management System

-# Description

-A console-based Java application that manages library records including books, members, and book transactions.
-The system uses File Handling for data storage and the Java Collections Framework for efficient searching, sorting, and management of records.
+A Java-based application designed to digitize the operations of the City Central Library.
+This system manages books, members, issue/return transactions, and uses File Handling + Java Collections Framework for efficient data storage and retrieval.

+# Project Overview
+The goal of this project is to create a simple, menu-driven Library Management System that:

+Stores books and members using HashMap

+Handles issuing and returning of books

+Saves data persistently using text files

+Uses Comparable and Comparator for sorting

+Uses Buffered I/O + Character Streams for fast file operations

 # Features

-Uses FileReader, FileWriter, BufferedReader, BufferedWriter for file handling.

-Stores book data in books.txt and member data in members.txt.

-Implements List, Set, Map for managing issued books, categories, books, and members.
+Book Management

+Add new books

+Store book details (ID, title, author, category, issued status)

+Search books by title, author, or category

+Sort books by title (Comparable)

+# Member Management

+Add members

+Store member details (ID, name, email)

+Maintain list of issued books for each member

+# Transaction Handling

+Issue a book to a member

+Return a book

+Update records in both book & member collections

+# File Handling

+Books stored in books.txt

+Members stored in members.txt

+Files auto-created if missing

+BufferedReader/BufferedWriter used for efficient I/O

+# Technologies Used

+Java 8+

+File Handling (Text Files)

+Java Collections Framework

+HashMap
+ArrayList
-Uses Comparable (sort by title) and Comparator (sort by author/category).
+Comparable / Comparator

-Supports adding books and members.

-Allows issuing and returning books with proper validation.

-Provides search functionality (title, author, category).

-Loads data from files on startup and saves updates before exit.

-Includes input validation and exception handling.
+BufferedReader / BufferedWriter